lis-epfl/robogen/README.md

 Furthermore, you will need to download and install Cmake (http://www.cmake.org/)

+*Carefull : Visual Studio express 2012 is not supported yet by any version of cmake.

 ### Simulator build

 1) Once the required dependencies are satisfied (all code compiled successfully), clone this repository